Elbe Tunnel (1911): History

 On 22 July 1907 the construction, undertaken by Philipp Holzmann, started to connect the quarters of St. Pauli near the Landungsbrücken and Steinwerder.

-Work was done under pressure because the tunnel was below the water table of the Elbe.
-This type of building technique was used in the 19th century, in large engineering excavations, such as with the piers of bridges and with tunnels, where caissons under pressure were used to keep water from flooding the excavations, such as the foundations of the Brooklyn Bridge in New York City.
+Work was done under pressure because the tunnel is below the water table of the Elbe.
+This type of building technique was used in the 19th century in large engineering excavations, such as the piers of bridges and tunnels.
+The caissons with high inside pressure were used to keep water from flooding the excavations, such as the foundations of the Brooklyn Bridge in New York City.
+At the construction of the St.-Pauli Elbtunnel they used normal vertical caisson for the entrance lift shafts.
+But for the horizontal tubuses they used special device, that was working horizontally; something like stamping shield under high atmospheric / caisson pressure.

-Workers who spend time in high-pressure atmospheric pressure conditions are at risk when they return to the lower pressure outside the caisson without slowly reducing the surrounding pressure.
-Due to the problems associated with decompression sickness, many of the men working on the Elbe tunnel were affected by what was known at the time as "Caissons Disease".
-Of 4,400 workers three men died, 74 suffered severe cases and more than 600 came down with light symptoms.
+Workers who spent time in high atmospheric pressure conditions had to return to the lower pressure outside through special cabin of slowly pressure reducing.
+Despite that hundreds of workers had health problems (74 of them had lasting consequences) associated with decompression sickness, and even three of them died.
+Total number of all workers at the tunnel was ca 4.400.

 The tunnel opened on 7 September 1911.

 Modern usage

 In the tunnel an art exhibition and a long-distance running event Elbtunnel-Marathon take place.
 In 2008 the tunnel participated in the Tag des offenen Denkmals ("Day of the open heritage site"), a Germany-wide annual event sponsored by the Deutsche Stiftung Denkmalschutz that opens cultural heritage sites to the public.

 On the occasion of the reopening of the east tube (on May 22 and 23, 2019), the Hamburg University of Music and Drama and the Hamburg Port Authority organized 4 concerts "Symphony in the St. Pauli Elbtunnel" under the direction of Prof. Georg Hajdu.
 The pieces composed specifically for this space were orchestrated with strings, winds, accordion, percussion and vocals.
 For each of the 144 musicians distributed in the two tunnel tubes, the music was displayed in real time on tablets individually controlled by a server computer.
-The enthusiastic audience walked through the tube and everyone had a unique, individual listening and sound experience in space and time.
+The audience walked through the tube and witnessed a unique and changing sound experience.